Go Back

 Instructions

 • Finely chop the onion, carrot, and celery stalk (if using).
+You can pop the all in a food processor and chop them quickly like that.

 1 white onion, ½ carrot, 1 small celery stalk